Union City, New Jersey: Media and culture

 Union City is located within the New York media market, with most of its daily papers available for sale or delivery.
-Until its closing in 1991 the Hudson Dispatch, a morning daily newspaper that once had a circulation of 39,132, was based in Union City for 117 years.
+Until its closing in 1991, the Hudson Dispatch, a morning daily newspaper that once had a circulation of 39,132, was based in Union City for 117 years.
 It later relaunched as a free bilingual weekly.
 Local, county, and regional news is covered by the daily Jersey Journal.
 The Union City Reporter was part of the Hudson Reporter group of local weeklies until that chain closed in January 2023.
 Other publications that cover local news include the River View Observer and El Especialito, which is as of 2016, is headquartered in Union City.

-Among the films set or shot in the city are Union City (1980) (which was released in conjunction with the Blondie song "Union City Blue"), Out of the Darkness (1985), Bloodhounds of Broadway (1989), and Far from Heaven (2002).
+Among the films set or shot in the city are Union City (1980) (which was released in conjunction with the Blondie song "Union City Blue"), Out of the Darkness (1985), and Far from Heaven (2002).
 The low-budget film directed by former Guttenberg mayor Peter Lavilla, Oak Hill, features local institutions including Union City's Palisades Emergency Residence Corporation homeless shelter and a synagogue in North Bergen.

-The first segment of the April 12, 2013 episode of the American version of the reality television series Undercover Boss was filmed in Union City.
-In the segment, Tony Wells, the CMO for the home security provider ADT, visits Union City to pose as a new employee being trained by a local ADT dealer.
+The mixed-use, two-story building at 2312 Summit Avenue, at the corner of 24th street, which features two ballrooms, has hosted performers including Frank Sinatra, Tito Nieves, La Sonora, Bacilos, Guayacan, and Nelson N. The 1989 film Bloodhounds of Broadway, which starred Madonna, Matt Dillon, and Jennifer Grey, was also partially filmed at the building.
+Specifically, one of the two ballrooms in the building was used as a major setting for much of the film, which is set on New Year's Eve in 1928.
+During shooting at that location, the property was rented for six months, and Madonna lived in an apartment in the building.
+It was put up for sale in October 2023 for $2.5 million.
+Not far away, Madonna also recorded her self-titled debut album at the former Quantum Sound Studios near Washington Park at 512 Paterson Plank Road, across the street from the Union City side of that road.